sriramlab/GENIE/README.md

 ```
 ./GENIE_multi_pheno <command_line arguments>
 ```
-Please keep the phenotype file in the format of "FID IID pheno1 pheno2 ...".

 Alternatively, you may run either ```GENIE```, ```GENIE_mem```, or ```GENIE_multi_pheno``` with a newline-separated config file:
 ```